madgen/madgen.github.io/posts/Fur-Rebecca.markdown

 inWhich: I provide a not-so-awkward recommendation service for her.
 ---

+### 15th of January, 2019

+  - Persona (1966) by Ingmar Bergman.
+There is no doubt, you'll love this film.
+    They are showing it in the Picturehouse on Thursday.
+I know you're not reading this, but I wish you did and...
+You should give him a go some time.
+  - Winter Sleep by Bongbeck.
+As it happens, Winter Sleep is also the name of my favourite Nuri Bilge Ceylan film.
+  - Maa'asalama by Traumer

 ### 21st of December, 2018

   - We're sufficiently close to the end of the year that I can announce Kingdoms